Last Updated on September 25, 2022 by

 What Is The Required Measurement For Roofing Plywood?

-Plywood comes in 4 b 8 feet sheets, but with varying thickness.
+Plywood comes in 4 b 8 feet sheets but with varying thicknesses.
 For roofing, you need 3/8th of an inch thickness.
 The most common thickness is half an inch or 5/8th of an inch, which is the recommended size.
 Rafters are placed at a spacing of 24 inches, this accommodates the 5/8 thick plywood comfortably.

 Oriental Standard Board (OSB) Vs. Plywood; Which Is Better For Roofing?